RETURNING TAX-DELINQUENT VACANT PROPERTIES INTO ASSETS

 You can search through an online mapping tool for tax-delinquent properties.
 Tax-delinquent properties in Montgomery County, outside of the City of Dayton, are marked in the Land Bank’s property search tool, GoGetProperties.com.
-Tax-delinquent properties inside the City of Dayton are marked on the City of Dayton’s property search tool, LotLinker.com.
+(Tax-delinquent properties inside the City of Dayton are marked on the City of Dayton’s property search tool, LotLinker.com.
+Contact Lot Links at 937-333-3775 for more information.)
 A property will also need to be deemed as tax lien eligible, noted on the Treasurer’s website, in order to be eligible.
 See our Go Get Properties Tutorial for more details.

 Next, you will need to research if the property is vacant.
 Please contact two utilities (water, electric, gas) to determine if the property has active service.

-See our Frequently Asked Questions here for more information regarding acquiring tax delinquent properties.
+See our Frequently Asked Questions here for more information regarding property eligibility.

 What does it cost?

-The fee is based upon the proposed use and is payable in full when you submit the application.
+The fee is based upon the property type and proposed use and is payable in full when you submit the application.